Loading...

 2. WGH> Neuroradiology > Headache suspect brain cancer

 This pathway is for patients with a headache and there is a suspicion of brain cancer/tumour.
 It is not for routine CT for patients with Chronic Headache alone.
-(For guidance for these patients please see the Neuroradiology and Headache pages.)
+(For guidance for these patients please see the Neuroradiology opens a new window and Headache opens a new window pages.)

 Headache alone as a presenting symptom of brain cancer is rare.
 There is less than 0.5% chance of a relevant finding and a 1:10 chance of an incidental finding, that may cause anxiety.
 The radiation dose of a CT head is 100 chest x-rays.
 Studies suggest it does not provide long lasting reassurance.